greguz/mutent/README.md

 });
 ```

+### Async read

+The `read` function may accept a function that returns the entity data or (both sync or with a Promise).
+With this mode, you can schedule the required transformations _before_ the actual read.

 ### Update

 After its creation, the entity data is hidden, and there's no way to alter its status directly.
 To perform an update it's necessary a mutator: a function that takes the